- Session 1: Nov. 29, 2021 to Dec. 17, 2021

 Before You Begin Class

-- Admission: Admission to the College is required.
-Visiting students must submit approval and verification of good standing from their home colleges.
+- Admission: Admission to the University is required.
+Visiting students should apply using the non-degree application and must submit approval and verification of good standing from their home colleges.

-- Registration: Register online at myLC or submit registration forms to the Office of the Registrar.
+- Registration: Register online at myLynchburg or submit registration forms to the Office of the Registrar.

 The first meeting of each class will be on the same day as final registration.
 In some cases, registration may cause students to be late to the first class meeting.
 All classes will meet for the full period on the first day.

-- Each 3-credit hour course should equal 37.5 contact hours.
+- Each three-credit-hour course should equal 37.5 contact hours.
 Each instructor will clearly explain the attendance policy for the course.
-The director of Academic Advising will be notified in cases of two successive unexplained absences.
+The director of academic advising will be notified in cases of two successive unexplained absences.
 Final examinations will be held on the last day of class and at the discretion of the instructor.

-- Classes offered in a 2-week J Term will average 4 hours of instruction each day Monday through Friday.
+- Classes offered in a two-week J-Term will average four hours of instruction each day, Monday through Friday.

 - Classes will meet at the times and places indicated in the online course schedule.